All Episodes

 Wildfires.

-The fact that there's issues with like hundreds of millions of dollars they raised from fire aid that's not even going to people that have out.
+I mean, yeah, they, dude, the fact that they didn't even have water in that reservoir, the fact that there's issues with like hundreds of millions of dollars they raised from fire aid that's not even going to people that have helped.

 It's like, what is even going on?